-If the candidate has passed, feedback will be provided at the time and written up on the examiners report.
+If the candidate has passed, feedback may be provided at the discretion of the examiner.

 If the candidate fails, the examiner will provide detailed feedback as to the issues and guidance on how to address them.
 This will be recorded in the examiner's report.
 A timeline will be agreed by the candidate, training officer and examiner to address any shortcomings.
 A subsequent full or partial examination will be required and this must be arranged through the IBMS.